 PM Gallery, in the 1940s extension to Pitzhanger Manor House, hosts a year round programme of contemporary art exhibitions from established national and international artists and curators.

-Please join us for an informal tour of the exhibition with Museum Clausum and independent writer/curator Giles Waterfield.
+Please join us for an informal tour of the exhibition with our curator Carol Swords and exhibiting artists.